-When the ball is in Ahkee Anderson’s hands, it’s like it is magnetically attracted to the hoop.
-And that magnetic connection was strong February 13 as the junior guard racked up a career-high 50 points to propel Greenport to the Class C title with an 82-52 win over Southold at Center Moriches High School.
+When the ball is in Ahkee Anderson’s hands, it’s like it’s magnetically attracted to the hoop.
+And that connection was strong February 13 as the junior guard racked up a career-high 50 points to propel Greenport to the Class C title with an 82-52 win over Southold at Center Moriches High School.

 “I only do that in [NBA] 2K,” Anderson said of his record performance, laughing.
 “I mean 50, that’s crazy.”

 His three straight field goals and two free-throw points off an intentional foul — that gave him a rare four-point play — helped put the Porters (19-1) out front for the first time, 12-10, and forced Southold to call timeout.
 Out of the break, Anderson scored back-to-back 3-pointers that sent the fans into a frenzy.
 To that point, he’d scored 16 of Greenport’s 18 points.

 “The night got big,” he said.
 “Once you hit a few, it feels like everything is going to go in.
 They were right behind me every shot.
 It was a real good atmosphere.”

 The guard ended the evening nearly single-handedly surpassing the Settlers, and made five three-point shots, four in the first half.
 Senior Jaxan Swann (12 points, nine assists) said it’s been special playing with a teammate like Anderson.

 “There’s never a day when the ball is not in his hands,” Swann said.
 “He’s always practicing.
 He works way too hard to be off.
 He plays every game like it’s his last.”

 Swann also played alongside his brother Jude, who finished with 13 points, 12 rebounds, five assists, and two blocks.